mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:19:41 It's super hard, but, normally because it's so picky, right?

-00:19:45 You've got to go to the, the date time parsing language, almost look up.
+00:19:45 You've got to go to the date time parsing language, almost look up.

 00:19:50 So if I put percent D, D, D, D, D, that might mean the year, but if it's capital D, it might